-OMWD is a member of the San Diego County Water Authority, and thus purchases all of its water supply from SDCWA.
-SDCWA in turn purchases its water from the Metropolitan Water District of Southern California.
+Olivenhain Municipal Water District is a member of the San Diego County Water Authority, and thus purchases all of its water supply from SDCWA.
+SDCWA in turn purchases its water from Metropolitan Water District of Southern California.
 MWD is a wholesaler that provides water to over 19 million people living in Southern California.
-MWD imports its water from two sources: a 242 mile-long aqueduct which transports Colorado River water from Lake Havasu to Southern California and a 444 mile-long aqueduct that transports water from the Sacramento-San Joaquin Bay-Delta in Northern California to Lake Skinner in Riverside County.
+MWD imports its water from two sources: a 242 mile-long aqueduct, which transports Colorado River water from Lake Havasu to Southern California and a 444 mile-long aqueduct that transports water from the Sacramento-San Joaquin Delta in Northern California to Lake Skinner in Riverside County.

 OMWD’s David C. McCollom Water Treatment Plant allows for local treatment of raw water, which is less expensive than purchasing water treated elsewhere.
-OMWD customers receive a blend of water treated primarily at the DCMWTP, but also at MWD’s Robert A. Skinner Treatment Plant and SDCWA’s Twin Oaks Valley Water Treatment Plant.
+OMWD customers receive water treated primarily at the DCMWTP, but may occasionally be served water treated at MWD’s Robert A. Skinner Treatment Plant and SDCWA’s Claude “Bud” Lewis Desalination Plant or its Twin Oaks Valley Water Treatment Plant.

-To learn more about the quality of your drinking water, please view our Consumer Confidence Report as well as our lead and copper page.
+To learn more about the quality of your drinking water, please view our Consumer Confidence Report as well as our lead and copper, fluoride, and backflow pages.
 To protect water quality in its potable water system, OMWD enforces rules and regulations in accordance with all state and federal standards.

 Water is considered hard when it contains high concentrations of calcium and magnesium.
 Though the presence of these minerals may make lathering with soap difficult or leave spots on dishes, hard water is safe to drink.
 These minerals can be reduced using softeners, although the reduction of these minerals does not provide any health benefits.